Buck Barrow: Death

-When word of Buck's dire condition reached Texas, Dallas County Sheriff R.A."
-Smoot" Schmid wrote a letter of introduction to the local authorities for Buck and Clyde's mother Cumie, and a deputy sheriff provided money to help cover her expenses in the 36-hour drive to Iowa.
-She and her youngest son LC arrived for Buck's last conscious days.
-As his pneumonia became more serious, he became delirious and finally slipped into a coma, from which he did not wake.
-He died at 2pm on Saturday, July 29, 1933.
+When word of Buck's dire condition reached Texas, Dallas County Sheriff R.A.
+"Smoot" Schmid wrote a letter of introduction to the local authorities for Buck and Clyde's mother, Cumie, and a deputy sheriff provided money to help cover her expenses in the 36-hour drive to Iowa.
+She and her youngest son, L.C., arrived for Buck's last conscious days.
+As his pneumonia became more serious, he became delirious and slipped into a coma, from which he did not wake.
+He died at 2 pm on Saturday, July 29, 1933.

 Henry and Cumie Barrow delayed buying a gravestone for Buck.
-They were sure Clyde would follow him into death any day, and whether for practical or loving reasons or a mix of both, decided to wait for Clyde.
-Clyde liked the idea and suggested the epitaph to go over himself and his brother: "Gone But Not Forgotten."
+They were sure Clyde would follow him into death any day, and whether for practical or loving reasons or a mixture of both, they decided to wait for Clyde.
+Clyde liked the idea and suggested the epitaph for the shared tombstone: "Gone But Not Forgotten."

-On Buck and Clyde's shared gravestone, Buck's year of birth is incorrect.
-His mother gave the stonecutters their sister Nell's birth year for him.
-However, she had recorded the birth dates of all her children in the family Bible; there, Buck's birth date is 1903.
+Buck's year of birth is incorrect on the tombstone.
+His mother gave the stonecutters their sister Nell's birth year for him by accident.
+Cumie recorded the birth dates of all her children in the family Bible, and Buck's birth year was written as 1903.

+Legacy

+Barrow was portrayed by Gene Hackman in Bonnie and Clyde (1967).

+He was also portrayed by Lane Garrison in the 2013 revisionist miniseries Bonnie & Clyde.